AplaProject/apla-docs-en/source/topics/script.rst

 NewEcosystem
 """"""""""""

 This contract creates a new ecosystem.
 To get an identifier of the newly created ecosystem, take the *result* field, which will return in txstatus.

 Parameters:

     * *Name string "optional"* - name for the ecosystem.
 This parameter can be set and/or chanted later.

 MoneyTransfer
 """""""""""""

 This contract transfers money from the current account in the current ecosystem to a specified account.

 Parameters:

-* *Recipient string* - recipient's account in any format – a number or ``XXXX-....-XXXX``,
+    * *Recipient string* - recipient's account in any format – a number or ``XXXX-....-XXXX``.
-* *Amount    string* - transaction amount in qAPL,
+    * *Amount    string* - transaction amount in qAPL.
     * *Comment   string "optional"* - comments.

 NewContract
 """""""""""

 This contract creates a new contract in the current ecosystem.

 Parameters:

-* *Value string* - text of the contract, there must be only one contract on the upper level,
+    * *Value string* - text of the contract, there must be only one contract on the upper level.
-* *Conditions string* - contract change conditions,
+    * *Conditions string* - contract change conditions.
-* *Wallet string "optional"* - identifier of user's id where contract must be tied,
+    * *Wallet string "optional"* - identifier of user's id where contract must be tied.
     * *TokenEcosystem int "optional"* - identifier of the ecosystem, which currency will be used for transactions when the contract is activated.

 EditContract